A Brief History of the Marque

 Factory address prior to WWI: Rue Louis-Blanc, Courbevoie.
 Showroom at 22 Avenue de la Grande Armée, Paris.

-The well established Griffon Bicycle Company built their first motorcycles in 1902, using one of their bicycle models as a basis to which they fitted a Zédel engine.
+Established in 1898 by Eugène Peugeot, the Griffon Bicycle Company built their first motorcycles in 1902 using one of their bicycle models as a basis to which they fitted a Zédel engine.
 Development was rapid, and the following year they presented 10 different models at the Paris Show.
 Racing success followed, and in 1904 one of their machines achieved the then astonishing speed of 110 km/h (65 mph).
 By this stage factory team riders and privateers on Griffon machines dominated competition.

 In the years preceding the Great War Griffon fell into decline, and shortly after the Armistice merged with Peugeot .
 In 1926 Peugeot Cycles and Peugeot Automobiles separated, and from 1927 the model ranges for the two marques were all but identical.